roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Scheduling/Resource scheduling/Topology-aware CPU scheduling.md

               requests:
                 cpu: 1
               limits:
-                cpu: 4  # Set resources.limit.cpu based on your business requirements.
+                cpu: 4  # Specify the value of resources.limit.cpu.
     ```

+    **Note:**

-    **Note:** When you enable topology-aware CPU scheduling, you can set cpu-policy to static-burst in the annotations section.
+    -   When you enable topology-aware CPU scheduling, you can set cpu-policy to static-burst in the annotations section.
 This allows you to configure automatic CPU core binding policies.
-When you add this configuration, delete the `#` before cpu-policy.
+When you add this configuration, delete `#` before cpu-policy.
+    -   In the `template.metadata` section, configure `annotations` of the pod.
 3. Run the following command to create the pod and Deployment:

     ```